 The BK-2 is a survival/camp knife that was designed by Ethan Becker, one of the most popular knife designers ever.
 It measures about 10.5 inches with the blade running at 5.25 inches long.
 It weighs just 16 ounces.
 The blade is made of 1095 high carbon steel, which is tough and relatively inexpensive.
 This helps bring down the cost of the BK-2.

 The knife may be small and lightweight, but you should not underestimate its cutting power.
 It can accomplish many tasks despite its small footprint.
 You can use it for splitting logs and carving stakes for cooking.
+It can also serve as a self-defense knife.

 Compared to the other companies or brands on this list, ESEE is a relatively new firm having been set up in 1997 by adventurists Jeff Randall and Mike Perrin.
 The name of the firm is an acronym for “Escuela De Supervivencia En La Selva” or School of Jungle Survival of the Peruvian Airforce, with which the duo had their first contract to design and produce high-quality survival knives.